-- Same with EFA as with EEM.� - The rally failed the break above the 38.2% retracement and relative performance remains exceedingly weak.� - Remain out of these markets for the time being. - Short-Term Positioning: Bearish ?
-Market Risk Is High - Last Week: No position. - This Week: No position. - Stop-loss moved up to \$53 for trading positions. - Long-Term Positioning: Bearish
+- Same with EFA as with EEM.� - The rally did hold the 38.2% retracement level as support, but did so without a lot of conviction.� - Remain out of these markets for the time being. - Short-Term Positioning: Bearish ?
+Market Risk Is High - o Last Week: No position. - o This Week: No position. - Stop-loss moved up to \$54 for trading positions. - Long-Term Positioning: Bearish